Social researcher

 Travel: a regular feature of the working day.

-Working hours: can involve long hours but these then to be self imposed.
+Working hours: can involve long hours but these tend to be self imposed.

 Location: mainly in towns or cities throughout the country.